You are viewing a story from harrypotterfanfiction.com

 “I know you are all excited for the trip this summer, but we have to go over a few things first.
 Beside me are the teachers who will be chaperoning you this summer.
 Professor Oakley, Professor Walker, and Professor Lewis.
 An Aussie guide will join you once you reach Australia, who will handle your accommodations and reservations, as well as inform you about the various places you will be visiting.
 Now, a few ground rules…”

 I tuned Professor Sprout out as I started fantasizing about seeing kangaroos and koalas.
 Basically, the rest of her speech was about how we had to be on our best behavior as we were representing our school, and that if they found us behaving inappropriately we would be sent home.
-This meant no alcohol, even if you are of age, no smoking, and absolutely no relationships.
+This meant no alcohol, even if you are of age, no smoking, and no relationships.
 Bummer.
 I mean Louis Weasley, who was part veela and basically the hottest guy in our year, was going.
 They claimed relationships just start drama.
 I looked around and saw that many people had disappointed looks on their faces, and I noticed both Grace and Sophie were looking towards Louis.
 No surprise there.
 I wondered if they would actually catch people snogging.
-I noticed Al’s girlfriend wasn’t here so he won’t be having any problems.
+I mean, we are wizards, for Merlin's sake.
+People are bound to find a way around that rule.

 After the rules were set, the teachers advised us on how much clothes and toiletries to bring, and whatever else we needed.
 We were about to be dismissed when Professor Walker spoke up, “Oh we almost forgot!
 You may bring your wand for use in magical surroundings and special circumstances, but otherwise there will be no use of magic on this trip because we will be in predominately muggle areas.”
 And on that note we left the Great Hall amid excited chatter about the upcoming summer.